mattmohandiss/cube/dbg/ARCHITECTURE.md

 1. **Camera Module**: The debug module displays position and projection information from the camera, helping visualize the camera state and movement.
 2. **Cube Module**: Face and vertex debug information from the cube module is captured and displayed, aiding in geometry troubleshooting.
-3. **Event System**: By subscribing to application-wide events, the debug module stays updated with changes across the application without direct coupling.
+3. **Event System**: The debug module subscribes to categorized events (app and debug events), enabling it to monitor system state without direct coupling to other modules.
 4. **Input Module**: Keyboard shortcuts are processed to control debug visibility and interact with debug features.

 ## Performance Considerations